Employing a Qualified PA

 Only consider employing PAs who have completed a recognised UK or US training course and have passed the UK national examination that allows them to practice in the UK.
 Ensure that applicants are listed as current members of the Managed Voluntary Register held at the FPARCP (PA-MVR).

-Job adverts are usually posted on NHS jobs and the FPARCP website. www.jobs.nhs.uk
+Job adverts are usually posted on NHS jobs website. www.jobs.nhs.uk

-If your organisation is based in Kent, Surrey or Sussex and you are considering employing a PA, please contact the KSS School of PAs for further help and advice: [email protected] Please also advise us of all PA appointments so we are able to keep a record of where PAs are working within the region.
+If your organisation is based in Thames Valley, Wessex, Kent, Surrey or Sussex and you are considering employing a PA, please contact SESPA for further help and advice: ks*************@nh*.net. or se************@ro************.uk.
+Please also advise us of all PA appointments so we are able to keep a record of where PAs are working within the region.

 Salary